Should I get FOX DSC Adjusters?

 What is Low Speed Compression?

-Low Speed Compression on a shock refers to the speed at which the shaft compresses into the shock body.
-Slow speed compression occurs when a vehicle is cornering, braking, accelerating and driving over large rolling bumps.
-Because shocks have to react to a bump, they move slowly before moving fast which means low speed compression can also be felt on high speed bumps, especially if the bumps are small and frequent (washboard) and also if the valving is too stiff.
+Low Speed Compression on a shock refers to the rate at which the shaft compresses into the shock body.
+It typically happens during cornering, braking, accelerating, or when driving over large rolling bumps.
+Since shocks must first react slowly to a bump before moving faster, low-speed compression can also be noticeable on high-speed bumps, especially if they are small and frequent (like washboard terrain) or if the valving is too stiff.

 When would I need to adjust Low Speed Compression?

--If you find the vehicle feeling bouncy or bottoming out on big rolling bumps, you should stiffen up the Low Speed Compression on your DSC.
+• If the vehicle feels bouncy or bottoms out on large rolling bumps, consider stiffening the Low Speed Compression on your DSC.

--If the vehicle is rough on washboard roads, or small bumps, you should soften up the Low Speed Compression Adjuster on your DSC.
+• If the ride is harsh on washboard roads or small bumps, soften the Low Speed Compression adjuster on your DSC.

--Low speed adjustments on the DSC are very effective and can be the most useful adjustment on the DSC.
+• Low-speed adjustments on the DSC are highly effective and often the most useful for fine-tuning.

 High Speed Compression